Some-Guyy/heartcode-example/README.md

 # Heartcode Example

 An example web app about raising drug awareness.
-[Deployed](https://heartcode-example.vercel.app/) in Vercel.
+[Deployed](https://heartcode-example.vercel.app/) on Vercel.

-The app was made when learning how to build a [Next.js](https://nextjs.org/) and [shadcn](https://ui.shadcn.com/) web app and deploy to [Vercel](https://vercel.com/) during [Project Heartcode](https://heartcode.scis.smu.edu.sg/) 2024.
+The app was made when learning how to build a [Next.js](https://nextjs.org/) and [shadcn](https://ui.shadcn.com/) web app and deploy on [Vercel](https://vercel.com/) during [Project Heartcode](https://heartcode.scis.smu.edu.sg/) 2024.

 ## Setup
 ### Prerequisites: